 It is not the responsibility of teachers or teaching assistants to investigate suspected abuse, but it is their responsibility to assist Children's Social Care Services by referring concerns and providing information.
-If a pupil volunteers information their main task is to listen, they should not make assumptions or ask leading questions.
+If a pupil volunteers information the main task of staff is to listen, they should not make assumptions or ask leading questions.
 However, they should record the information including the time, setting and those present, then pass this information to the Safeguarding Team via CPOMS.
 (See Records and Monitoring section)